Danielle Dutton’s SPRAWL reads as if Gertrude Stein channeled Alice B. Toklas writing an Arcades Project set in contemporary suburbia.

 Inspired by a series of domestic still lifes by photographer Laura Letinsky, Dutton creates her own trenchant series of tableaux, attentive to the surfaces of the suburbs and the ways in which life there is willfully, almost desperately, on display.
 In locating the language of sprawl itself—engrossing, unremitting, ever expansive—Dutton has written an astonishing work of fiction that takes us deep into the familiar and to its very edge: nothing is ever the same under such close inspection.

 DANIELLE DUTTON is the author of the short story collection Attempts at a Life (Tarpaulin Sky) and editor of Dorothy, a publishing project.
+She has also recently contributed to Here Comes Kitty: A Comic Opera (Siglio, 2015).
 Her work has appeared in Bomb, Harper’s, Fence, The Brooklyn Rail, Noon, jubilat, among other journals and magazines.
 She holds degrees from the School of the Art Institute of Chicago, University of California-Santa Cruz, and the University of Denver where she was Associate Editor of the Denver Quarterly.
 She is currently a professor in the English Department at Washington University in St. Louis, Missouri where she lives with her husband and son.

 Dutton’s groundbreaking S P R A W L . . . jams Lisa Robertson’s intelligence and music into a Jane Austen-ish scrutiny of the manner of being in those new landscapes we continue to call “suburbs.”